snowplow/documentation/docs/collecting-data/collecting-from-own-applications/javascript-trackers/web-tracker/tracking-events/index.md

 ### Setting a custom page URL and referrer URL

-The Snowplow JavaScript Tracker automatically tracks the page URL and referrerURL on any event tracked.
+The Snowplow JavaScript Tracker automatically tracks the page URL and referrer URL on any event tracked.
 However, in certain situations, you may want to override the one or both of these URLs with a custom value.
 For example, this might be desirable if your CMS spits out particularly ugly URLs that are hard to unpick at analysis time.

 To set a custom page URL, use the `setCustomUrl` method: